90-Second Read: Dutch hospital quarantines 12 staffers following Hantavirus protocol breach

 Published May 13, 2026

-Three people, a Dutch couple and a German national, have died since the start of the outbreak of the virus, which is usually spread by wild rodents but can be transmitted person-to-person in rare cases of close contact.
 Tedros warned that more cases were to be expected as there had been "a lot of interaction" between passengers before Hantavirus was detected.
 In the latest report of a potential case, Italy's top infectious diseases hospital said it would examine biological samples from a man who had been in contact with the Dutch woman who died of Hantavirus.
+The confirmed cases also include a French passenger who tested positive after the ship docked in the Canary Islands on Sunday and was in intensive care but in a stable condition.
 With the knowledge we have and the measures we are taking, we are confident we can keep this virus under control.
-Morning Report delivers the latest news, videos, photos and more.

 Arnaud Fontanet, head of Epidemiology of Emerging Diseases at France's Pasteur Institute, said the hunt for new cases could drag on for months, since the incubation time was up to six weeks.
 The crisis, though, "is a good way for us to try to test all that has been done since COVID-19," to check how international coordination works, he told Reuters.
-After the last passengers disembarked the ship in Spain's Canary Islands, the Hondius set sail for the Netherlands late on Monday evening with 25 crew, a doctor and a nurse.
-It is expected to arrive in the Netherlands by May 17, ship owner Oceanwide Expeditions said.
-US Department of Health and Human Services officials said on Monday that 18 passengers from the Hondius were flown back to the US.
+In addition to the nine confirmed cases, the WHO recognizes two suspected cases, one person who died before being tested, and one on Tristan da Cunha, a remote South Atlantic island where there were no tests available.

 Source reference